securebitsorg/securebitsorg.github.io/content/posts/fritzbox/fritzbox-dns-server-aendern.en.md

     parent: fritzbox
 date: 2022-06-20
 categories:
   - “Network”
-- ‘Security’
   - “Tutorials”
-- “Video”
 tags:
-- “firewall”
-- “fritzbox”
-- “network”
-- “security”
-- "tutorials"
-- “video”
+  - tutorials
 ---
 ## Video tutorial - Protect your privacy with the FritzBox
 In this video, “**Change FritzBox DNS server**,” I show you how you can prevent your internet provider from tracking your internet usage by using public DNS servers that comply with data protection regulations.